 - kWh = Kilowatt hour and is used to express energy amount (e.g. stored energy).
 This is often used to express a discrete unit of energy.
 So in the same way gas is expressed in volume, i.e. gallons, energy is expressed in time.
 This is used for storage (e.g. battery capacity) or energy efficiency (e.g. kWh per mile), same as gas with gallons.

-So, How Much Does it Cost to Charge a Tesla?
+How Much to Charge a Tesla in General?

-On the road, it’s more expensive (unless you have free Supercharging credits, of course).
-At most Tesla Supercharging stations in the US, the rate is $0.28 per kWh, or about double the average home rate, so about $28 or less to fill up on the road.
+On the road, it’s generally more expensive than charging at home, depending on your home rate, unless you have free Supercharging credits, of course.
+At most Tesla Supercharging stations in the US, the rate is $0.28 per kWh, or about double the average home rate, so around $14 or at a Supercharger, using the same assumptions as above.
 Note that Tesla does not make a profit on this, it only covers electricity rates and infrastructure costs.

-There are lots of nuances here which we’ll dig into below.
+There are lots of nuances here which we’ll dig into below and you can play with the Tesla charging calculator for specific scenarios.

-Be sure to look at your electricity bill to find out how much you pay.
+Be sure to look at your electricity bill to find out how much you pay and then use the Tesla Charging Calculator below to see what your costs would look like (we also include state averages).

 Tiers and Peak Hours